 CAT is specifically mentioned in the NICE guidelines as a treatment for eating disorders and borderline personality disorder, but it is also used for bereavement, depression, stress, anxiety and mood problems, issues of abuse or self-harm, work or relationship problems and some physical health issues.

-At Jesmond Therapy Centre we can offer CAT to individuals and couples.
+At Jesmond Therapy Centre we can offer therapists who practice CAT to individuals.
 CAT therapists always work at a pace which you can manage so that you do not feel too overwhelmed by your difficulties and CAT aims to enhance your sense of well-being.

 Booking and Cancellation